 - Tortilla chips or fried tortilla strips

 - 3 tablespoons chopped fresh cilantro

-- Top with Mago Red or Green to taste
+- Top with Mago Red Sauce or Mago Green Sauce to taste